-Figure 3 shows the spectra determined in three lattice volumes for irreps which feature $J^P = 2^+$ scattering as the lowest angular momentum.
-We extract 34 energy levels shown in black and blue that are used when extracting the scattering amplitudes in Section IIIC.
-Figure 4 shows the spectrum and associated histograms for the E^+ and T_2^+ irreps, where the pattern of operator overlaps is quite different to that in A_1^+ , with notably less 'mixing' between the light and strange sectors.
-Statistically significant shifts from the non-interacting energies are observed, and there are more levels than would be expected based on counting the non-interacting energies on each volume in this energy region, hinting that narrow states could be present.
-The histograms go further, suggesting that there are likely to be two resonances, one dominated by light quarks, and another dominated by strange quarks.
-This is perhaps clearest in $[000] T_2^+$ for $L/a_s = 16$ where there are no nearby non-interacting levels, but we still see two levels, one near $a_t E{\rm cm} = 0.26$ dominantly overlapping with $\bar{u}\Gamma u + d\Gamma d$ constructions and a second near $a_t E{\rm cm} = 0.28$ dominantly overlapping with $\bar{s} \Gamma s$ constructions.
-Again, we reserve further comment until after the amplitudes have been extracted in Section III C.
+Figure 3 shows the spectra determined in three lattice volumes for irreps which feature $J^P=2^+$ scattering as the lowest angular momentum.
+We extract 34 energy levels shown in black and blue that are to be used in the extraction of scattering amplitudes in Sec.
+III C. Figure 4 shows the spectrum and associated histograms for the $E^+$ and $T_2^+$ irreps, where the pattern of operator overlaps is seen to be quite different to that in $A_1^+$ , with notably less "mixing" between the light and strange sectors.
+Statistically significant shifts from the noninteracting energies are observed, and there are more levels than would be expected based on counting the noninteracting energies on each volume in this energy region, hinting that narrow states could be present.